perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 1. **Fix minor and medium feedback items (2/2 done)**
 2. **Read suggested papers (2/2 done)**
 3. **Discuss changes with co-author (2/2 done)**
-	- abstract/introduction more concise wrt to the paper overview - Bipin
+	- abstract/introduction more concise wrt to the paper overview - B
-	- point out feedback wrt to the paper overview - Catalin
+	- point out feedback wrt to the paper overview - C
-	- discuss about taking out Section 1 (introduction), reinsert references - Bipin
+	- discuss about taking out Section 1 (introduction), reinsert references - B
-	- discuss about reorganizing & renaming sections - Catalin
+	- discuss about reorganizing & renaming sections - C
 4. **Restructure, more major feedback items (8/8 done)**
 	- address each major feedback item separately
 	- so far here we have 8 major points